gne-ldh/PPS/docs/pages/gettingStarted.md

 observe the similarities and differences.

 `printf` never supplies a newline (\n) automatically, so several calls may be used to build up an output line in stages.
-Our "first program could just as well have been written
+Our "first program" could just as well have been written

 ```